 If you are an active person, this dog can be a very good partner and companion for you when partaking in physical fitness activities.

 As always, depending on climate, a certain amount of caution is required to prevent heat and cold-related illnesses.

-Since this is a breed which can function just as well indoors and out, any problems related to extreme weather conditions can be easy.
+Since this is a breed that can function just as well indoors and out, any problems related to extreme weather conditions can be easy.

 Griffonshire Health and Conditions

-To limit surprises in the future. it is always a good idea to know which health conditions a breed is predisposed to developing when selecting a breed which is best.
+To limit surprises in the future. it is always a good idea to know which health conditions a breed is predisposed to developing when selecting the best breed.

-A pet which is sick most of the time can not only tug at your heartstrings but your purse strings as well.
+A pet that is sick most of the time can not only tug at your heartstrings but your purse strings as well.

 The Griffonshire’s potential major health problems include, but are not limited to, retinal dysplasia, tracheal collapse, and portosystemic shunt.